opentofu/opentofu/internal/encryption/method/aesgcm/README.md

 ### Panics

 The current Go implementation of AES-GCM uses `panic()` to handle some input errors.
-To work around that, the `golang.Safe` function is used to capture the panic and turn it into an error.
+To work around that, the `errorhandling.Safe` function is used to capture the panic and turn it into an error.